I Have Nothing: Official recording versions

 Filipino singer Jake Zyrus recorded a version of the song on his debut release, the self-titled Charice EP released in May 2008.
 Korean singer SunMin has a cover of the song on her mini album Cover Girl, released in Japan, August 2008.
 The Italian variety TV show, Ti Lascio Una Canzone alumna Sonia Mosca covered the song on the compilation album Ti Lascio Una Canzone - La Compilation, released in May 2009.
 In 2012, the song is performed on the TV musical series Glee in episode 17 of season 3, "Dance with Somebody", by Chris Colfer (as his character Kurt Hummel).
 The whole episode pays tribute to Whitney Houston and her music.

-According to the sample database site, WhoSampled, the song has been covered over 121 times, becoming Houston's third most covered song after her rendition of "I Will Always Love You" and "I Wanna Dance with Somebody (Who Loves Me)".
+According to the sample database site, WhoSampled, the song has been covered over 128 times, becoming Houston's third most covered song and her second most covered original song after "I Wanna Dance with Somebody (Who Loves Me)".
 Along with Zyrus and Colfer, other official recording versions have been produced by artists such as Jessie J, Jack Vidgen, Deborah Cox and David Phelps.